Looking to write a new blog post but experiencing some writer's block?

 - Share how you’re different than your competitors

-Finding the right content type and topic for your pet photography business is critical.
+Finding the right content type and topic for your blog is critical.
 The last thing you want is to spend hours and days writing a piece of content that doesn’t end up performing well.

 Google search is a great (and free) tool for finding a content type and topic.